mesg-foundation/docs/tutorials/erc20-transfer-notifications/receive-email-when-there-is-an-erc20-transfer.md

 console.log('Will send email...')
 try {
   const result = await mesg.executeTaskAndWaitResult({
-    instanceHash: await mesg.resolve('email-sendgrid'), // The serviceID of the service to send emails
+    executorHash: await mesg.resolveRunner('email-sendgrid'), // The serviceID of the service to send emails
     taskKey: 'send', // The task we want to execute
     inputs: mesg.encodeData({ // The input data that task needs
       from: 'test@erc20notification.com',